India equity deals set to pick up pace as investors hunt post-pandemic bets - Up News Info

 Bank of America equities analysts last week said Australian and Indian tech firms were well positioned to benefit from a weakening China tech sector after Beijing’s sweeping regulatory crackdown on its behemoths for antitrust and other violations.

-“The Indian market is much more open to foreign investors,” said London-based Kiran Andra, head of emerging equities management at Pictet Asset Management, which invested in the Zomato IPO.
+“The Indian market is much more open to foreign investors,” said London-based Kiran Nandra, head of emerging equities management at Pictet Asset Management, which invested in the Zomato IPO.

 “There are a number of non-Indian companies that own tranches of Indian companies, so the ecosystem is a lot more diverse.
 It’s good for competition.”
 (Reporting by Scott Murdoch in Hong Kong, additional reporting by Gaurav Dogra and Nallur Sethuraman in Bengalaru; Editing by Sumeet Chatterjee and Sonali Paul)